ikiel/old_simple_shell/README.md

-# C - Simple Shell Project
+#C - Simple Shell

-Created by Olojede Ezekiel and Amos Abdulquadri
+A project by Ezekiel Olojede and Quadri Amosun